juliangut/docker-phpdev/README.md

 The preferred way of starting a remote debug session is by setting remote session identifier dynamically by one of the following means:

-* On browser by setting "XDEBUG_SESSION" cookie with the session identifier as its value
+* By setting "XDEBUG_SESSION" cookie with the session identifier as its value. eg: `curl -b "XDEBUG_SESSION=session-identifier" http://example.local/`
-* On HTTP request (cURL) by adding "XDEBUG_SESSION_START" parameter to the URI or as a POST parameter. eg: `curl -X POST -F "XDEBUG_SESSION_START=PHPSTORM" http://example.local`
+* On HTTP request by adding "XDEBUG_SESSION_START" query parameter to the URI.  eg: `curl http://example.local?XDEBUG_SESSION_START=session-identifier`
+* On POST requests by adding a "XDEBUG_SESSION_START" parameter. eg: `curl -X POST -F "XDEBUG_SESSION_START=session-identifier" http://example.local`

 ##### Xdebug profiler